Ålgård Line: History

 The first plans to build a railway line along the route of the Ålgård Line was as part of the main route between Stavanger and Oslo.
 In 1873, County Engineer Th.
 Sejersted proposed a line running through Høgsfjord, Dirdal, Hunnedalen, Sirdal and Hylestad and onwards through Telemark to Kongsberg.
 Through Rogaland, it would run further east than the Jæren Line, which was under construction from Stavanger to Egersund.
 When the plans for a Sørlandet Line—which would connect Stavanger to Oslo via Kristiansand—started to be developed in 1892, some of Sjersted's plans were reconsidered.

 On 27 September 1894, a committee was established to plan a branch from the Jæren Line to Ålgård.
-The following year, the committee recommended that a line be built branching from Orstad in Klepp, which would cost 348,000 Norwegian krone (NOK).
+The following year, the committee recommended that a line be built branching from Orstad in Klepp Municipality, which would cost 348,000 Norwegian krone (NOK).
 Gjesdal Municipality offered NOK 60,000 of the capital, on the condition that NSB would build and operate it.
 The state, on the other hand, wanted the line to be private.
 Private railways were often largely or entirely owned by municipalities, counties and the state, but would operate independently of NSB, and the municipalities would carry the risk for operating deficits.

 A new committee was established in 1910, led by Mayor Sven Nilssen of Gjesdal, who was also director at Ålgårds Ullvarefabrikker.
 His company paid for traffic counting along the route, and the committee concluded that there was sufficient traffic to build a line.
 Two routes were proposed: one branching from Sandnes Station and one from Ganddal Station.
 The Ganddal alternative had lower investment costs, but would give higher operating costs; in 1913, investments were stipulated at NOK 787,800.
 Although NSB's board supported the line, construction was placed on hold.

 In 1919, local politicians proposed that the line be built administratively as part of the Jæren Line, but this was rejected by the government.
 Instead, the ministry wanted to again consider the Ålgård Line as part of the Sørlandet Line, and proposed that the Ålgård Line be built with standard gauge—which would be used for the Sørlandet Line—instead of the narrow gauge used by the Jæren Line.
 However, there would be no need for standard gauge until the Sørlandet Line was extended to Rogaland, so the line was planned to be built with narrow gauge track, but all other installations would be prepared for standard gauge.